aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/neuronx_distributed_inference_developer_guide.rst

 Now, Neuronx-Distributed is now quickly expanding to support distributed device inference workloads.
 Currently, Tensor Parallelism (TP) is the only supported form of parallelism for Neuronx-Distributed, with other forms such as Pipeline Parallelism coming in future releases.
-Beyond this, Neuronx-Distributed inference also supports weight-deduplication amongst TP shards.
+Beyond this, Neuronx-Distributed inference also supports weight separation amongst TP shards, as well as autobucketing support for TP models.
 These will be covered in this Developer Guide using BERT, and in the end, there will be two samples (T5 3B and Llama-v2 7B) that showcase Neuronx-Distributed inference for larger models.